 1. Regain emotional balance

 Being arrested and jailed is just about always a huge shock, and an unwelcome one at that.
-This may be even more true for loved ones, who may feel a flood of conflicting emotions from anger to sadness to a sense of powerlessness.
+Even more so for loved ones.
+They may feel a flood of conflicting emotions from anger to sadness to a sense of powerlessness.

 2. Phone calls from jail

 It is vital to understand that phone calls from jail are recorded and generally provided to police investigators and prosecutors.
-The last thing a criminal defense lawyer like Thomas Gallagher wants to see is one or more sets of discs labeled “jail calls” provided by the prosecutor as pretrial discovery in one of his cases.
+And a set of evidence discs labeled “jail calls” is not something defense lawyer Thomas Gallagher wants to see in one of his cases.

 Of course you’re curious.
-Of course they may want to tell.
+And sure, they may want to tell.
 But don’t ask about it until they are out.
 And don’t let them tell you or talk about it on the phone!

-Patience is even more important when the person is actually innocent, since words can be and often are twisted to help convict the innocent.
+Patience is even more important when the person is actually innocent.
+After all, they can and will twist words to help convict the innocent.

 3. Big picture vs. immediate problem

-The most important thing in the long run will be how the criminal case turns out in the end, the outcome.
-Nothing should be done to jeopardize that in any way (for example, jail phone calls).
+In the long run, the most important thing is how the criminal case turns out in the end; the outcome.
+Avoid doing anything that could jeopardize that in any way (for example, jail phone calls).

-In the short run, however, it’s important to get the accused person out of jail quickly if at all possible.
+In the short run, however, it’s important to get the accused person out of jail quickly if possible.
 Why?
-Having a job not only provides needed income, it also helps reassure that the accused is less likely to break the law in the future.
+Having a job not only provides legal income; it also reassures that the defendant won’t break the law in the future.

-But most importantly, when people are held in jail waiting trial they generally become demoralized and are more likely to plead guilty – even when they are innocent.
+But most importantly, being held in jail demoralizes.
+So they are are more likely to plead guilty – even when they are innocent.

 Start with a phone call.
 A jail visit may follow.